Wilson13/vision-backend-app/README.md

 **express-validator**

-Used for sanitization only, even though it's validation middleware proves to provide a better structured and cleaner code, until the response can be tweaked to fit our needs, validation middle ware is still coded.
+Used for sanitization only, even though it's validation middleware proves to provide a better-structured and cleaner code, until the response can be tweaked to fit our needs, validation middleware is still coded.

 **validator.js**